klaytn/klaytn-docs/docs/node/service-chain/getting-started/en-scn-connection.md

 If you want to stop a node, you can use the command `kend stop`

 ## Step 5: Check KNI of EN Node <a id="step-5-check-kni-of-en-node"></a>
-Take note of EN's KNI which is the information used to connect from an SCN node.
+Take note of EN-01's KNI which is the information used to connect from an SCN-L2-01 node.
 This value will be used in the next step when generating `main-bridges.json`
 ```
 $ ken attach --datadir ~/data
 > mainbridge.nodeInfo.kni